nuodb/nuodb-helm-charts/stable/README.md

 Optionally, consider configuring storage classes for persistent storage use by installing the NuoDB Storage Class chart.
 You can still use persistent storage without using the Storage Class Helm Chart.
 Existing options:

-* install this chart and select one of the storage classes in the charts
-* install any other storage class and select them in the charts
-* install any other storage classes and mark one as the default.
+** Install this chart and select one of the storage classes in the charts ** Install any other storage class and select them in the charts ** Install any other storage classes and mark one as the default.
 No changes to the charts are required then.

 - **Storage Classes** ([documentation](storage-class/README.md))